Smart Contracts in Blockchain: Development and Unit Testing Explained

 - Deprecated is the last development category that talks about the past vulnerabilities that are no longer relevant.

-Security Tools List for Improving Code Quality and Detecting Vulnerabilities
+List of Security Tools for Improving Code Quality and Detecting Vulnerabilities

 The foundation of unit testing for the smart contract is code quality and early vulnerability detection.
 Once these two steps are handled correctly, the further unit testing journey isn’t going to be that taxing.
 Gladly, there are a couple of automated and high-end tools ready to assist greatly in the job.
 Let’s have a look at them.